ihp-lab/OpenSense/Documents/WPF Application Samples/5 - openSMILE for signal processing/README.md

 + openSMILE has its own configuration file format.
 Please reference to its own documents to understand the format.
 + The openSMILE in our project is a customized version with 2 additional openSMILE components, 1 for receiving wave data and 1 for sending back results.
 + The `sample1/opensmile_energy.conf` is referencing `sample1/shared/common_io.conf`.
 This `common_io.conf` is the interface for exchanging data between OpenSense and openSMILE.
 + There is a `OpenSmile Configuration Converter` widget to converting a regular openSMILE configuration file to a OpenSense-compatible openSMILE configuration.
-This is down by simply replacing the wave source and data sink segments.
+This is done by simply replacing the wave source and data sink segments.
 This widget may not always work.
 + `sample2/opensmile_emobase_live4.conf` is a sample openSMILE configuration processed by `OpenSmile Configuration Converter`.